WORKSHOP – LA COMÉDIE – REIMS

-On a proposal from Le Manège, scène nationale-Reims in the framework of the Association d’artiste de Nina Santes & La Fronde 2021-2024.
+On a proposal from Le Manège, national scene-Reims, in the framework of the artist association of Nina Santes & La Fronde 2021-2024.

 The three films presented here are traces of our meetings.
-They are made in collaboration with Cali Tomas.
+They are made in collaboration with Tomas Cali dos Anjos.

 In January 2022, I gave a three-week workshop to the students of the Comédie de Reims, a two-year training program for young actresses offered by this National Dramatic Center.